Administrators

 - Programs in yellow meet some criteria and may be under current additional review.

-- Note new programs currently performing an efficacy study to establish that it meets an approved evidence level.
+- Note that there are new programs currently performing an efficacy study.

-Each year, ADE rereviews all products to ensure materials maintain these standards.
-Ultimately, it is the responsibility of each schools’ leadership and literacy team to ensure curriculum in use continues to meet the highest standards.
-It is the goal of the Arizona Department of Education and Move on When Reading team to assist LEAs in the decision-making process for all curricular materials.
+It is the responsibility of each school’s leadership and literacy team to ensure curriculum in use continues to meet the highest standards.
+It is the goal of the Arizona Department of Education and Move On When Reading team to assist LEAs in the decision-making process for all curricular materials.

 Understanding ESSA evidence provisions and MOWR legislation is an important step in the decision-making process.
 ADE requires that all programs qualify for one of the top three ESSA tiers of evidence and show a statistically significant positive effect on a relevant outcome.
 It is also important to consider the local context, especially the grade levels and demographics for which the studies’ student population were conducted, in determining if a program is the right fit for any LEA or school.
 Below are some resources that may help LEAs in the decision-making process.